Learning how to record a podcast on GarageBand can save you a lot of money and really boost your podcast quality!

 So for a song, let’s imagine a three layer cake: chocolate layer, strawberry layer, vanilla layer.
 Chocolate is the singer’s voice, strawberry is the guitar, vanilla is the drums.
 Each layer is made separately so you get that specific layer just right– you record the singer and adjust their audio specifically, then you do the same for the sound of the guitar and the sound of the drums.
 Then you put them on top of each other and boom, you have a cake… song.

-In GarageBand and similar audiosoftware, each cake layer is called a ‘track.’
+In GarageBand and similar podcast recording software, each cake layer is called a ‘track.’
 So if you are creating a song, you have your voice track, your guitar track, and your drums track.
 If you are creating a podcast, you might have a host voice track, a guest voice track, and an intro/outro music track.

 How to Record Your Podcast on GarageBand

-We’ll start with how to record yourself on GarageBand.
-Once you know how to do that, you’ll have the basics down and you can apply what you’ve learned to creating other tracks like a guest’s voice or music or any weird sounds you feel like adding.
-Hey, it is your podcast after all!
+We will start with how to record yourself on GarageBand.
+Once you know how to do that, you will have the basics down and you can apply what you have learned to creating other tracks like a guest’s voice or music or any weird sound effects you feel like adding.
+Hey, it is your podcast after all! 👽

-Of course you may not need other tracks besides your voice.
+Of course you may not need to record other voice tracks besides your own.
 Maybe your podcast is just your voice; some of the best podcasts follow that method.

 Step 1: Download GarageBand on your computer